DATA MANAGEMENT AND LEGAL ISSUES

 The goal of the course is to provide students with general knowledge of legal issues related to data management, in particular data protection, copyright and other intellectual property rights, especially from a European perspective.

-Principles and rules based on EU law - including the ones set out by the General Data Protection Regulation (GDPR), the Digital Copyright Directive, and the Open Data Directive - will be studied in detail, as well as the EU regulation on Data Governance.
+Principles and rules based on EU law - including the ones set out by the General Data Protection Regulation (GDPR), the Digital Copyright Directive, and the Artificial Intelligence Act (AIA) - will be studied in detail, as well as other EU regulations related to data governance.

-Special attention will be given to the outcomes of the EU Courts and the decision of the supervisory authorities of Member States, as well as to modern challenges in the digital age, such as Open Access to Research Data, AI and arts, NFT.
+Special attention will be given to the outcomes of the EU Courts and the decision of the supervisory authorities of Member States, as well as to modern challenges in the digital age, such as Open Access to Research Data and culture, AI and intellectual property-related issues, NFT.

 1.1 Understand the importance of data/the role of information and its effects on the rights of individuals.